 - Diagnosing cross-cultural communicative ability in English as a second language to improve language learning and social integration (2010-2013)

-Associate Professor Catherine Elder and Dr Carsten Roever
+Associate Professor Catherine Elder and Assoc.
+Professor Carsten Roever

 ARC Discovery Project DP1094277

 Cross-cultural communication skills are central for Australia's 130,000 new migrants and 450,000 international students from non-English speaking countries (2007 numbers), and lack of communication skills is a major stumbling block for these populations.
 This project was beneficial to both groups, as it allowed training providers to diagnose areas for improvement and implement appropriately targeted cross-cultural communication training.
 This facilitated students' and migrants' integration and their success in Australian academic and professional settings.
 The project significantly enhanced Australia's standing in cross-cultural communication research.